matter-labs/zksync-web-era-docs/docs/dev/guide/cross-chain-tutorial.md

 };
 ```

-If your default network is not `hardhat`, make sure to inlcude `zksync: true` in its config, too.
+If your default network is not `hardhat`, make sure to include `zksync: true` in its config, too.

 3. Create the `contracts` and `deploy` folders.
 The former is the place where all the contracts' `*.sol` files should be stored, and the latter is the place where all the scripts related to deploying the contract will be put.